golden-gate-1380x400

 4. Belting up

-Just like in the UK, in nearly every US state the driver and front passengers must wear a seat belt and young children must use child seats.
+Just like in the UK, in nearly every US state the driver and front passengers must wear a seat belt.
+Young children must use child seats.
 Many states also require back seat passengers to wear seat belts, as in the UK.

 road-sign-1160x400